Safeguarding Children Policy

 This policy applies to all college staff regardless of age, race, disability, religion or belief, gender, sexual orientation, marital or civil partnership status, gender reassignment, pregnancy or maternity, or any other status.
 All individuals will be treated in a fair and equitable manner recognising any special needs where adjustments can be made.
 No individual will suffer any form of discrimination, victimisation, harassment or bullying as a result of this policy.

-- The Children’s Act defines anyone under the age of 18 as a child.
+- Child: The Children’s Act defines anyone under the age of 18 as a child.
 Therefore, students aged 14-16 who attend the College, as well as Wyke students between the ages of 16 and 18, will come under the scope of this policy and its attendant operating procedure.

 - Extremism: The government has defined extremism in the Prevent strategy as: “vocal or active opposition to fundamental British values, including democracy, the rule of law, individual liberty and mutual respect and tolerance of different faiths and beliefs.